 Look for Deals

 How do you stay updated on deals?
-Check my own deals page to get the latest promotions!
+Well, we have our very own curated deals page.
+Simply bookmark this page and check it when you need to get the latest promotions!

 Timing is Everything

 Another tip to backpack Europe on a budget is to travel during low season when nobody else is travelling.
 Shoulder season applies too.
 Essentially, avoid high season.